ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 >
 > Except for the 3 regions eu-west-gra, eu-west-rbx, and eu-west-sbg, where IP address blocks can be moved between these three regions.
 >
+> A region is a geographical area composed of one or more datacenters.
+>
 > Migration only works for whole blocks, it is not possible to migrate individual IPs within a block.

-**This guide explains how to move an Additional IP in your OVHcloud Control Panel or via the OVHcloud API.**
+**This guide explains how to move an Additional IP block in your OVHcloud Control Panel or via the OVHcloud API.**

 ## Requirements